vvr-rao/Chatbot-using-GPT35-turbo/README.md

 Chatbot using the OpenAI ChatGPT API, Pinecone and SQLLite.

+I have a qriteup explaining what I did here: https://medium.com/@venkat.ramrao/building-a-chatbot-using-a-local-knowledge-base-chatgpt-and-pinecone-d107745a472a

 This is designed to answer questions based on a local knowledgebase of articles.
 I was testing out concepts around Vector databases and trying out Prompts to see how far I could push the model without resorting to fine-tuning.

 PREREQUISITES: